- Who runs GEMSAS?

 The following schools use postgraduate study in GPA calculations –

-- UWA who use the most recent three years EFT of results regardless of whether they are complete (except honours which must be complete).
+- UWA, who use the most recent three years FTE of results regardless of whether they are complete (except honours which must be complete).
 Please see school entry for a list of the type of study included in the GPA.

 - Macquarie University will calculate a GPA including Graduate Diploma and Coursework Masters, if this degree will be completed by 31 December the year of application.
 Completed Research Masters and PhD will be used in GPA calculations.

-- The University of Notre Dame Australia, Fremantle and Sydney, will calculate the GPA on the most recently completed 3-FTE years of study including qualifications at Graduate Diploma, and Masters by coursework level, if completed by 31 July the year of application.
+- The University of Notre Dame Australia, Fremantle and Sydney, will calculate the GPA on the most recently completed 3-FTE years of study including qualifications at Graduate Diploma, and Masters by coursework level, if completed by 31 July 2018.

 Please see the “Entry requirements – All applicants” section for more detailed information.